Fabrizio Capobianco, founder of Funambol, the open-source mobile cloud company, today announced that he is stepping down as CEO of the company.

-Amit Chawla previously was CEO of enterprise mobility specialist Agito Networks, which was acquired by ShoreTel, where he guided the firm from an early stage startup to the acquisition.
+Amit Chawla was previously CEO of enterprise mobility specialist Agito Networks, which was acquired by ShoreTel, where he guided the firm from an early stage startup to its acquisition.
 As CEO of NexVerse Networks, Chawla spearheaded the merger with a division of ECI Telecom to form Veraz Networks which was listed on the NASDAQ in 2007.

 “Funambol is the leader of open source mobile cloud sync solutions for billions of phones and connected devices,” said Amit Chawla as newly appointed CEO.
 “The company’s technology is widely deployed by major mobile companies worldwide.
 We now have the opportunity to significantly grow this success by expanding Funambol’s global carrier footprint and enterprise adoption.”

-My opinion is that Funambol is bringing on Chawla for his major experience in successfully exiting similar businesses, and thus is preparing a huge M&A or IPO in the near future.
+It has been said that Funambol is bringing on Chawla for his major experience in successfully exiting similar businesses, and is thus preparing a huge M&A or IPO in the near future.
 Funambol has raised close to $20 million to date and is now experiencing unprecedented demand for its open source mobile cloud software.
 The company recently signed its 50th Carrier Edition customer, including several tier-1 carriers and device makers.
 Ten companies are launching services based on Carrier Edition this quarter..

 Funambol was founded by two Italians in Silicon Valley, it has its headquarters in Redwood City and a major tech development center in Pavia, Italy.

 By the way: If you’d like to stay up-to-date with Europe’s newest startup news, make sure to subscribe to our free weekly EU-Startups Newsletter.